-Climate risks are distinct from the majority of risks DBIGB Group face in the sense that (i) certain risks may only materialise over the long-term, (ii) there is limited historical data - particularly in relation to transition risk - on which to base a forward-looking risk appetite and (iii) traditional/existing metrics may not be appropriate/sufficient to manage climate risk.
+Climate risks are distinct from the majority of risks DBIGB Group face in the sense that (i) certain risks may only materialise over the long-term, (ii) there is limited historical data - particularly in relation to Transition risk - on which to base a forward-looking risk appetite and (iii) traditional/existing metrics may not be appropriate/sufficient to manage Climate risk.
 DBIGB Group, as part of DB Group, benefits from DB Group's climate initiatives.
 DB Group is building a set of tools and processes to identify, measure, monitor and control these risks in alignment with the Task Force on Climate-related Financial Disclosures ("TCFD") recommendations, peer best practice and relevant regulatory guidance.
-DB Group is working, both in-house and through participation in industry initiatives, to develop and implement a comprehensive Climate Risk Framework, in line with the TCFD recommendations, of which the DBIGB Group as part of DB Group is a beneficiary.
+DB Group is working, both in-house and through participation in industry initiatives, to develop and implement a comprehensive Climate Risk Framework, in line with the TCFD recommendations.